giordano/PolynomialRoots.jl/README.md

 * `polynomial`, the vector holding coefficients of the polynomial you want to solve, in ascending order, from the lowest to the highest.
-Coefficients can be complex or real
+Coefficients can be complex and real

 Optional arguments are:

 * `roots`: if you roughly know in advance the position of the roots, you can pass the vector with the known roots to speed up convergence.  `roots` vector must be one element shorther than `polynomial`.
-Elements of the vector can be complex or real
+In `roots5`, the roots will be only polished.
+Elements of the vector can be complex and real
-* `polish` (boolean keyword)

-	* in `roots`: if set to `true`, after all roots have been found by dividing original polynomial by each root found, all roots will be polished using full polynomial.
+* `polish` (boolean keyword, only for `roots`): if set to `true`, after all roots have been found by dividing original polynomial by each root found, all roots will be polished using full polynomial.
 Default is `false`
-	* in `roots5`: if you know the roots pretty well, for example because you have changed the coefficiens of the polynomial only a bit, so the two closest roots are most likely still the closest ones, set this keyword to `true`.
-Default it `false`

 The functions return in output the `Complex128` vector with all roots of `polynomial`.  **Note:** if `roots` optional argument is provided, it is *not*